-There has been activity on 10 of the 12 Objects and Purposes this year.
+There has been activity on 9 of the 12 Objects and Purposes this year.
 The Trust has actively investigated new projects, particularly those suitable for Habitat Enhancement Agreements (Purposes a, b & d).
 The ongoing maintenance and monitoring at the two whitebait projects meet Purpose d.

-The number of public access roads to the Waiau River and tributaries and wetlands remains at 12, with their maintenance being the primary focus (Purpose c).
+The number of public access roads to the Waiau River and tributaries and wetlands goes up to 13 this year, with their maintenance remaining a focus (Purpose c).
 The 9 km of walking tracks at Rakatu Wetlands and the 1.6 km circular track at Home Creek add significantly to the public access facilities provided by the Trust.
 These projects continue to meet Purpose c.
 Trust habitat enhancement work on private land always presents a dilemma for the Trust in terms of our purpose of providing public access to resources.
 The reality is that it is not always possible or desirable to provide such access.

 The Trust has 16 major habitat enhancement projects on the books, 4 of which are also accounted for as joint Waiau Trust/QEII National Trust projects.
-There are 108 completed Habitat Enhancement Agreement projects (A100) for stream riparian and wetland habitat, plus 121 completed joint Waiau Trust/QEII National Trust projects.
-These 245 habitat projects come under Purposes a, b and d.
+There are 121 completed Habitat Enhancement Agreement projects (A100) for stream riparian and wetland habitat, plus 128 completed joint Waiau Trust/QEII National Trust projects.
+These 249 habitat projects come under Purposes a, b and d.

-Rose Stuart's PhD study into the distribution, life history and re-establishment of fishes in Southland coastal wetlands, aligns with Purpose f.
 The maintenance of the Duncraigen Weir, (Purpose e) did not incur any costs this year and no further expenditure is anticipated in the medium term.

 Provision of public access and interpretative signage at Trust project sites promotes public understanding of the values for which the Trust was established (Purpose g).
 The Rakatu project contributes substantially to the meeting of Purpose g.
+The work with Hauroko Valley Primary School and Waiau Area School also contributes to Purpose g.

-Visitor numbers to Rakatu Wetlands continue at a reasonable level and we constantly receive positive feedback from visitors.
+Visitor numbers to Rakatu Wetlands continue at a reasonable level and we consistently receive positive feedback from visitors.
 Public access and interpretative panels about whitebait, their lifecycle and habitat requirements are an integral part of the whitebait project at the Waiau Mouth.